lyrgard/ffbeEquip/README.md

 Edit `.config.json` to change the `secret` value into some random characters

+If you want to use Google Drive for personal data make sure to set the enabled flag in the google section of .config.json to true.

 ## Run docker-compose
 In the folder where you saved the files, run `docker-compose up -d`